 The castle was completely broken down in 1933.
-On the same place a new castle was built in neo-traditional style.
-In the new design only the two towers have been rebuilt.
+In the same place, a new castle was built in a neo-traditional style.
+In the new design, only the two towers have been rebuilt.
 At the moment the castle is private property and not open to the public.

 You can find the castle at this address: Kwalestraat 119, Aalst.